viorble/Lecture-Database/ch02_data_models.md

 </div>

 # Supplement of Relational Model
+- Relation schema
+- Relational database schema
+- Degree of a relation
+- Cardinality of a relation
+- Relation state (or relation instance)
 [Relational model terminology](https://youtu.be/Q45sr5p_NmQ?si=cr53etNXoX1BIpLf)

 # Entity Relationship Model
 - Although the relational model was a vast improvement over the hierarchical and network models, it still lacked the features that would make it an effective database design tool.
 - Database designers prefer to use a graphical tool in which entities and their relationships are pictured.
-- The **entity relationship model (ERM)** using *graphical representations* to model database components has become a widely accepted standard for data modeling.
+- The <span class="brown-text">**entity relationship model (ERM)**</span> using *graphical representations* to model database components has become a widely accepted standard for data modeling.
 - The relational data model and ERM combined to provide the foundation for tightly structured database design

 # Entity Relationship Model Notation